26 minute read

 # "o" is clockwise rotation around the triangle's center

-As local transformations, these rotations will apply to the object’s local coordinate axes and the triangle will always spin in place around its own center when pressing the U and O keys.
+As local transformations, these rotations will apply to the object’s local coordinate axes.
+This effectively makes the triangle spin in place around its own center when pressing the U and O keys.

 Finally, add code for clearing the screen and drawing with our matrix data at the end of the update method.